 Alternatively, you can use AMD FreeSync if you have a compatible AMD graphics card.
 FreeSync will make the display change its refresh rate dynamically, which entirely removes screen tearing and stuttering with only minor input lag penalty (~1ms).

-However, FreeSync only works within a certain FPS/Hz range which in this case amounts to 48-240Hz.
+However, FreeSync only works within a specific FPS/Hz range, which in this case, amounts to 48-240Hz.
 Note that you cannot use FreeSync simultaneously with 1ms MBR.

-Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer which increases visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.
+Other gaming features include customizable crosshairs, picture presets (two FPS, one RTS, and two customizable modes), Black Stabilizer, which increases the visibility of objects in dark surrounding in video games, and Dynamic Action Sync which causes the monitor to bypass certain image processing for minimal input lag.

 Design & Connectivity

-Connectivity options are abundant and include DisplayPort 1.2, two HDMI 2.0 ports, a dual-USB 3.0 hub with fast-charging, and a headphones jack.
+Connectivity options are abundant and include DisplayPort 1.2, two HDMI 2.0 ports, a dual-USB 3.0 hub with fast-charging and a headphone jack.

 The matte-black design offers versatile ergonomics including 100x100mm VESA mount compatibility, up to 110mm height adjustment, 90° pivot, tilt and -/+ 20° swivel.